 Outside of agriculture he is a Trustee Director of the MMB staff pension fund.
 He is a long term motor sports enthusiast with a string of rally co-driving trophies to his name.
 He now lives “on the dry side of the Pennines” in North Yorkshire with a wife and three daughters.
 Henry first attended a BCBC conference in 2008 and has been an enthusiastic supporter ever since.
 “For me, BCBC is a fantastic way to keep in touch with practical farmers, trends in technical developments and both current and former colleagues”.

-I am a Harper Adams University Animal Science Honours graduate, a Trehane & Dartington Nuffield Scholar and graduate of the Institute of Agricultural Management Leadership Development course.
-I have spent the past 14 and a half years working within the Dairy industry leading the Research, Genetic, Genomic Evaluation & Business Products & Services developments for Holstein UK and recently embarked on an exciting new venture with my own consultancy company Priestcliffe Consulting Ltd. Through my career I have been lucky enough to be appointed Chairman of the British Cattle Breeders Club and more recently completed the coveted Institute of Agricultural Management; Leadership Development Course.
-Knowledge transfer of science, genetics and breeding whilst applying these into innovative products and services to benefit farm businesses is my lifelong passion.
-My new business is fully committed to driving these innovations forward within the companies I work with such as National Milk Records.
+Lucy is a Harper Adams University Animal Science Honours graduate, a Trehane & Dartington Nuffield Scholar and graduate of the Institute of Agricultural Management Leadership Development course.
+She has spent the past 19 and a half years working within the Dairy industry leading the Research, Genetic, Genomic Evaluation & Business Products & Services developments for Holstein UK and recently embarked on an exciting new venture with her own consultancy company Priestcliffe Consulting Ltd. Through her career Lucy has been lucky enough to be appointed Chairman of the British Cattle Breeders Club and more recently completed the coveted Institute of Agricultural Management; Leadership Development Course.
+Knowledge transfer of science, genetics and breeding whilst applying these into innovative products and services to benefit farm businesses is her lifelong passion.
+Lucy’s new business is fully committed to driving these innovations forward within the companies she works with such as National Milk Records.

 Charlie is Norfolk born and bred and was educated at Thetford Fulmerston and Shuttleworth College’s and a ‘finishing school’ in Western Australia.
 Charlie ran the Scales Farm Herd of Pedigree Holsteins on the family farm for 23 years.
 The farm currently has an Angus beef suckler herd and Lleyn sheep flock with a mixed arable and conservation grazing enterprise.
 He has worked in a variety of roles at Easton (now Easton and Otley) College as technician, assessor, instructor and Lecturer in Livestock Husbandry.
 President of EUROPEA UK, part of a network of European Land Based Colleges and European Co-ordinator of Projects and student work placements at Easton and Otley.